Kharijites

-After Mu'awiya's establishment of the Umayyad Caliphate in 661, his governors kept the Kharijites in check.
-The power vacuum caused by the Second Fitna (680–692) allowed for the resumption of the Kharijites' anti-government rebellion and the Kharijite factions of the Azariqa and Najdat came to control large areas in Persia and Arabia.
+After Mu'awiya established the Umayyad Caliphate in 661, his governors kept the Kharijites in check.
+The power vacuum caused by the Second Fitna (680–692) allowed for the resumption of the Kharijites' anti-government rebellion, and the Kharijite factions of the Azariqa and Najdat came to control large areas in Persia and Arabia.
 Internal disputes and fragmentation weakened them considerably before their defeat by the Umayyads in 696–699.
 In the 740s, large-scale Kharijite rebellions broke out across the caliphate, but all were eventually suppressed.
-Although the Kharijite revolts continued into the Abbasid period (750–1258), the most militant Kharijite groups were gradually eliminated, and were replaced by the non-activist Ibadiyya, who survive to this day in Oman and some parts of North Africa.
+Although the Kharijite revolts continued into the Abbasid Caliphate (750–1258), the most militant Kharijite groups were gradually eliminated.
+They were replaced by the non-activist Ibadiyya, who survive to this day in Oman and some parts of North Africa.
 They, however, deny any links with the Kharijites of the Second Muslim Civil War and beyond, condemning them as extremists.